darcfrey/Buzz-Bank/README.md

 ### NOTE

-This is not a real bank app, it is just a prototype and a practice project, any changes made will not be reflected in actuality
+This is not a real bank app, it is just a prototype and a practice project, any changes made will not be reflected in actuality.

+Use only in-app navigations as this is a Single Page Application

 #### Author